This post was last Updated on June 8, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 The best way to learn any programming language is to practice.
-Today, we will see a basic example that we learn whenever we begin our journey with a new programming language, i.e., printing “Hello World” to the screen or console.
-I have also hosted the code on GitHub, so that, you can easily find the code of all Python Programs.
+Today, we will see a basic example we learn whenever we begin our journey with a new programming language, i.e., printing “Hello World” to the screen or console.
+I have also hosted the code on GitHub so that you can easily find the code of all Python Programs.

 For this series of Python programs, I will use Pycharm Community Edition.
 Please feel free to use any Python IDE of your choice.
-Apart from Pycharm, I will recommend Microsoft Visual Studio Code, which comes with useful features.
+Apart from Pycharm, I recommend Microsoft Visual Studio Code, which has useful features.

 If you are using mobile, you can practice these Python programs using the Online Compiler Android app.